isabella232/sign-integrations.en/help/workday/quick-start.md

 ## Business process step notes {#business-process-step-notes}

-The Business Process Framework is powerful; however, you must ensure that:
+[!UICONTROL The Business Process Framework] is powerful; however, you must ensure that:

 * Every Business Process must have a completion step, which is ideally at the end of the business process.